DesterLib/Docs/docs/getting-started/prerequisite-setup.md

 ## Storage Providers

-Dester supports Google Drive, OneDrive, and SharePoint as storage provider.
+Dester supports [Google Drive](#google-drive), [OneDrive](#onedrive), and [SharePoint](#sharepoint) as storage provider.
 Using them will require extra setup steps as outlined in their respective sections below.

+You can ignore uneeded storage providers and only setup the storage providers you will use.

 Dester also supports local storage, which requires no additional setup.